 “If everything else disappeared, what’s the one thing that should survive?”

-If you can’t answer that question immediately, your site has this problem.
+If you can’t answer that immediately, your site has this problem.
+And if your instinct is “well, all of it is important”—that’s exactly the problem.

-It forces prioritization.
-It reveals whether you’ve made a clear choice about what matters most.
+This question works because it forces a choice.
+It reveals whether you’ve decided what matters most.
 If you haven’t made that choice, you’re asking visitors to make it for you.

-“Can a first-time visitor answer that question in 5 seconds by looking at your homepage?”
+“Can a first-time visitor answer that question in five seconds by looking at your homepage?”

 Here’s how:

-1. Decide what problem you solve that matters most to the majority of your visitors
+Step 1.
+Decide what problem you solve that matters most to the majority of your visitors.
+Not the most impressive thing you do.
+The most relevant thing to the person most likely to land on your page.

 FAQs